RUrlus/carma/docs/source/building.rst

 Pybind11
 --------

-Users can proivde a specific Pybind11 version by making sure the target ``pybind11`` is set before including CARMA or by setting:
+Users can provide a specific Pybind11 version by making sure the target ``pybind11`` is set before including CARMA or by setting:

 .. code-block:: bash

     -DPYBIND11_ROOT_DIR=/path/to/pybind11/root/directory

-If neither is set, CARMA will provide the ``pybind11`` target at build time and stored in ``carma/extern``.
-The Pybind11 version can be set using:
+If neither is set, CARMA will provide the ``pybind11`` target at build time and store a clone in ``carma/extern/pybind11``.
+The Pybind11 version, by default ``v2.6.2`` can be set using:

 .. code-block:: bash